jaydeegbobeh/eng88/Networking/README.md

 **IP Security (IPSec)**
 - A secure network protocol suite, authenticates and encrypts the packets of data to provide secure encrypted communication between two computes over an IP network.

 **Secure Socket Layer (SSL)**
 - An ecryption-based internet security protocol.
+-

+**Transport Layer Security (TLS)**
+- Transport Layer Security, or TLS, is a widely adopted security protocol designed to facilitate privacy and data security for communications over the Internet.
+A primary use case of TLS is encrypting the communication between web applications and servers, such as web browsers loading a website.

+**OpenVPN**
+An open source tool that can be used to create VPN connection

 ### Host-to-Host VPN
 Connects one desktop to another host.
 This connection uses the network to which each host is connected to create a secure tunnel between the two.